svivian/sv-hover-intent-js/README.md

 **sv-hover-intent** is a JavaScript plugin for handling mouse hovers on a delay.
 It tracks when the mouse movement has slowed enough that it's likely the user *intended* to activate that element.

 It's useful for things like dropdown menus, to avoid them popping out if you happen to move past them (for example, when closing the browser tab).
+See `demo.html` for an example.

 This is essentially a vanilla JavaScript port of the excellent [jQuery-hoverIntent](https://github.com/briancherne/jquery-hoverIntent) plugin by Brian Cherne, though it has been rewritten from the ground up.